-WHY SO HARD TO RECYCLE?
+WHY ARE SNEAKERS SO HARD TO RECYCLE?

 Sébastien Kopp, the co-founder of sustainable shoe brand VEJA, speaks to Sean Lee-Davies about how his brand is revolutionising the sneaker industry through its safe and sustainable business production chain.